mokny/pytainer/README.md

 ```python
 response = pytaineripc.poll('MYIDENT')
 ```
 `MYIDENT` is the ident of the receiving app.
 Response data comes in an array.
 Call this function frequently to receive other apps notifications.
+Once polled, performe actions with the data.
+The next poll will be empty, unless new notifications for your app arrived.

 You can also start and stop other apps:
 ```python